 This sheet is about exposure to melatonin in pregnancy and while breastfeeding.
-This information is based on available published literature.
+This information is based on published research studies.
 It should not take the place of medical care and advice from your healthcare provider.

 What is melatonin?

-Melatonin is a hormone made by the body that helps with the natural sleep-wake cycle (called circadian rhythm).
-Melatonin is made by the body mostly during periods of darkness in the night.
+Melatonin is a hormone made by the body that helps with the natural sleep-wake cycle (circadian rhythm).
+Melatonin is made by the body mostly during periods of darkness.
 During pregnancy, the body typically makes more melatonin.
-Studies suggest that melatonin levels are highest in the third trimester of pregnancy and levels are expected to return to normal after delivery.
+Studies suggest that melatonin levels are highest in the third trimester of pregnancy and are expected to return to previous levels after delivery.

 Melatonin is also available as a supplement sold over the counter.
 Taking melatonin supplements during pregnancy has not been well studied.
-In general, it is suggested to speak with your healthcare provider before taking any supplements.
-Many supplements are not recommended for use during pregnancy unless your healthcare provider has prescribed them to treat a medical condition.
-This is because they are not well-regulated nor studied for use in pregnancy.
-For more detail on supplements, please see the fact sheet at https://mothertobaby.org/fact-sheets/herbal-products-pregnancy/.
+In general, many supplements are not recommended for use during pregnancy unless your healthcare provider has prescribed them to treat a medical condition.
+This is because supplements are regulated differently than prescription medications and are not well-studied for use in pregnancy.
+For more detail on supplements, please see our fact sheet at https://mothertobaby.org/fact-sheets/herbal-products-pregnancy/.

 I take melatonin.
 Can it make it harder for me to get pregnant?